Kitigan Zibi Anishinabeg: Languages

-According to Statistics Canada's 2011 Census, on a total population of 1,395, 36.2% knew an indigenous language.
-More precisely, 25.4% had an indigenous language still spoken and understood as first language and 21.1% spoke an indigenous language at home.
+According to Statistics Canada's 2011 Census, of a total population of 1,395, 36.2% knew an indigenous language; 25.4% had an indigenous language as their first language and 21.1% spoke an indigenous language at home.
 Regarding Canada's two official languages, 43% knew both English and French, 54.8% knew only English and 2.1% knew only French.
 Concerned about the disinterest of its youth in their own language, the community has decided to reintroduce the teaching of the Algonquin language in school.

 As of the 2016 census of those living on the Kitigan Zibi reserve: